talwarabhimanyu/talwarabhimanyu.github.io/_posts/2018-08-12-lstm-backprop.md

 date: 2018-08-12
 tags: sequence-modeling lstm backprop-maths
 ---
+## TL;DR
+This blog post:
+* Derives equations used for backpropogation through an LSTM
+* Creates an LSTM model in Python (without using Pytorch or Tensorflow)

 ## Introduction
 In my [last post on Sequence Modelling](https://talwarabhimanyu.github.io/blog/2018/07/31/rnn-backprop), I derived the equations required for backpropogation through an RNN, and used those equations to implement [an RNN in Python](https://github.com/talwarabhimanyu/Learning-by-Coding/blob/master/Deep%20Learning%20from%20Scratch/RNN%20from%20Scratch/RNN%20from%20Scratch.ipynb) (without using PyTorch or Tensorflow).
 Through that post I demonstrated two tricks which make backprop through a network with 'tied up weights' easier to comprehend - use of 'dummy variables' and 'accumulation of gradients'. **In this post I intend to look at another neural network architecture known as an LSTM (Long Short-Term Memory), which builds upon RNNs, and manages to avoid the issue of vanishing gradients faced by RNNs.**